Amplify — Calls for Papers

 submit your abstract here

 FOR CONSIDERATION: Please send an abstract (~300 words or less of proposed article scope and author(s) bio) to Ulrica Sehlstedt, Ben Enejo, Franziska Thomas and Christine Generali.
-Abstract submissions will be evaluated upon receipt, and authors will be notified soon after of acceptance status.
+Authors will be notified after the evaluation of all abstracts is complete.
 Final article length is 2,000-3,500 words plus graphics.
 More editorial guidelines.

 CFP